 The Letter "D"-The feet that have a number followed by a "D" are designed to work with the 8-Series (models 830 and 820) Dual Feed feature.
-After attaching the foot, the Dual Feed mechanism is positioned in the cutout on the back of the foot. engaging the BERNINA Dual Feed system.
+After attaching the foot, the Dual Feed mechanism is positioned in the cutout on the back of the foot, engaging the BERNINA Dual Feed system.
 It is recommended that the D-Feet be used only when the BERNINA Dual Feed Feature is engaged.

-Easy-On/Easy-Off Soles-Model B530, the 3 Series & model 215 have simple-to-use easy-on/easy-off metal soles that attach to a standard shank.
+Easy-On/Easy-Off Soles-The 3 Series & activa machines have simple-to-use easy-on/easy-off metal soles that attach to a standard shank.
 These machines are also compatible with the one-piece full-shank presser feet available as optional accessories for all BERNINA machines.

-For complete information on all BERNINA presser feet & accessories, see Feet-ures, Vols 1, 2, & 3.
+For complete information on all of the BERNINA presser feet & accessories, see Feet-ures, Vols 1, 2, & 3.